SimplyWallSt/Company-Analysis-Model/MODEL.markdown

   Value                  | The fair value of the company's shares, and how that value compares with the current share price, other companies and the stockmarket
-  Future performance     | Anticipated future financial performance based on analyst forecasts Past performance       | The historical financial performance of the company Health                 | The financial strength of the company's balance Sheet Income (ie dividends)  | The dividend being paid, and the sustainability of the dividend
+  Future performance     | Anticipated future financial performance based on analyst forecasts Past performance       | The historical financial performance of the company Health                 | The financial strength of the company's balance sheet Dividends (ex Income)  | The dividend being paid, and the sustainability of the dividend

 The assessment criteria and individual checks performed are explained in this document.